AstarNetwork/Astar/README.md

 - **Plasm deals with many types of “Plasmas” in the future.
 Currently, we are providing UTXO models.**
 - **Substrate chain can be both a plasma parent chain and a plasma child chain.**

-Since we are making an SRML, we can also make a Plasma chain with Substrate.
+Since we are making an SRML, we can also make a scalable chain with Substrate.
 Once Polkadot is launched, we will connect our root chain to Polkadot, and we aim to be one of the parachains.
 <img width="1330" alt="vision" src="https://user-images.githubusercontent.com/29359048/59095564-cdd3a000-8953-11e9-85bb-d273ce05f509.png">

-In addition, Plasm makes it easier even for other developers to make a Plasma chain.
+We call this chain Plasm Network.
+Plasm Network is a scaling DApps Platform based on Substrate.
+The point is Polkadot Relaychain doesn’t support smart contracts by design.
+So, people in the Polkadot ecosystem need Parachains that support smart contracts well.
+From the developer’s perspective, he needs to choose on which Parachain his decentralized application should be built.
+Scalability must be one of the most important criteria for him to choose which Parachain to use.
+This is where Plasm Network comes in.

 Install Plasm
 =============